Epiphania Sacred Arts

 & life-sustaining arts & practices.

-Please visit our site often for updated digital reflections, art galleries, offerings, and events, such as open art studios, retreats, workshops, presentations, and other offerings.
+Please visit our site often for updated digital reflections, art galleries, offerings, & events, such as open art studios, retreats, workshops, presentations, & other offerings.

 studio.jpeg